Knowledge Base | Level Beast

 +

 That is the Regime Line.
-It is the master hedge level for the session and the single most important macro level on your chart for the day.
+It is the master hedge level for the session — the single most important macro level on your chart for the day.

 ⚡ How It Behaves